Category Archive menu_en

 Other Deadly Animals

 Sydney is one of the safest cities of its size in the world.
-It does not have the violent or gun related crime as is the case in many US cities.
+It generally does not have the violent or gun related crime as is the case in many US cities.
 However, there are a few things that visitors should know to keep safe.

 In Sydney, we drive on the left hand side.
 For international drivers not used to driving on this side of the road, this can cause problems that end in fatalities.